Environmental Science MS

 The following documents must be submitted during the application process:

 CV/Resume: uploaded through Cal State Apply

-Transcripts: All original, final (graded) transcripts must be submitted directly to our Admissions Office.
-The address for electronic transcripts is email@example.com.
+Transcripts: All original, final (graded) transcripts must be submitted directly to our Admissions Office by February 1, 2021 (for Fall 2021 admission).
+The address for electronic transcripts is firstname.lastname@example.org.
 The address for paper transcripts is:Graduate Admissions

 Office of Admissions